**Updated January 21, 2022

 There’s nothing quite like relaxing on the deck in the shade while the kids tackle the lawn.

-Besides….getting good at this one can help them develop the perfect summer job if they’re ready.
+Besides….getting good at this one can help them develop a work ethic and possibly the perfect summer job if they’re ready.

-They don’t need to be the next Chef Ramsey unless they want to be, and you never know, but some basic skills really is so important.
+They don’t need to be the next Chef Ramsey unless they want to be, and you never know, but some basic skills really are so important.

 Unless they want to live on Ramen noodles and frozen pizza through their twenties get them cooking.